Yuhong123456/DSUA-301-Project-Moodify/README.md

 # DSUA-301-Final Project-Moodify
 Most music recommendation systems today rely heavily on user history or listening habits, lacking real-time interaction based on users' current mood or context.
 This project combines real-time emotion detection with music recommendation to create a personalized and context-aware user experience.
-We trained emotion detection models on the FER2013 dataset with fine-tuned CNN, VGG16, ResNet and paired them with a music recommendation model based on CNN and RNN-attention architectures.
+We trained emotion detection models on the FER2013 dataset with fine-tuned CNN and VGG16 and paired them with a music recommendation model based on CNN and RNN-attention architectures.
 The system can predict emotions like angry, sad, happy, surprise, and fear, then recommend 10 songs tailored to the detected emotion.

  ## Environment setup